YaaseeenMuhammad/Module-4-Python-Project/README.md

-# Module-4-Python-Project
+# ENTRI_PYTHON_PROJECTS

+## Overview

+### This project focuses on data preprocessing, analysis, and visualization to extract insights from employee-related data.
+The steps undertaken include data cleaning, statistical analysis, and visual representation using Python.

+⸻

-📌 Steps Followed in the Project.
+#### Steps Followed in the Project

-1️⃣ Data Preprocessing
+1. Data Preprocessing

-✅ Checked for missing values and handled them.
+	•	✅ Checked for missing values and handled them.

-✅ Fixed incorrect data in the Height column by replacing values with random numbers between 150-180.
+	•	✅ Fixed incorrect data in the Height column by replacing values with random numbers between 150–180.

-✅ Ensured data consistency by checking for duplicate rows and unnecessary columns.
+	•	✅ Ensured data consistency by checking for duplicate rows and removing unnecessary columns.

-2️⃣ Data Analysis
+2. Data Analysis

-📊 Employee Distribution by Team (with percentage calculation).
+	•	📊 Employee distribution by team (with percentage calculation).

-📊 Employee Segregation by Position.
+	•	📊 Employee segregation by position.

-📊 Predominant Age Group Analysis.
+	•	📊 Predominant age group analysis.

-📊 Team & Position with the Highest Salary Expenditure.
+	•	📊 Identified team and position with the highest salary expenditure.

-📊 Correlation Between Age and Salary.
+	•	📊 Analyzed correlation between age and salary.

+3. Data Visualization
-3️⃣ Visualizations Used bar charts, pie charts, histograms, and scatter plots for data insights.
+	•	Used bar charts, pie charts, histograms, and scatter plots to display insights.

+⸻

-📌 Insights & Findings 🔹 Most employees belong to Team X.
+Insights & Findings
+	•	Most employees belong to Team X.

-🔹 The most common age group is 25-30 years.
+	•	The most common age group is 25–30 years.

-🔹 The highest salary expenditure is in Team Y, Position Z.
+	•	The highest salary expenditure is in Team Y, Position Z.

-🔹 There is a positive/negative correlation between age and salary.
+	•	There is a positive/negative correlation between age and salary.

+⸻

+Tools & Technologies Used
+	•	Python (Pandas, NumPy, Matplotlib, Seaborn)
+	•	Jupyter Notebook
+	•	Git for version control